-An exhibition of Frida Kahlo’s colourful and confronting wardrobe reveals how avant-garde the artist really was, Leah McLennan writes.
+An exhibition of Frida Kahlo’s colourful and confronting wardrobe reveals how avant-garde the artist really was.

-A tomato-red boot, embroidered with Chinese motifs, sits on a wooden shelf at the Museo Frida Kahlo in Mexico City.
+A tomato-red boot, embroidered with Chinese motifs, sits on a wooden shelf at the Museo Frida Kahlo (Frida Kahlo Museum) in Mexico City.
 Kahlo designed the lace-up boot to fit her prosthetic leg.
-Now it is part of an exhibition, Appearances Can Be Deceiving: Frida Kahlo’s Wardrobe, on display in the exhibit rooms joined to La Casa Azul (The Blue House) museum until the end of the year.
+Now it is part of an exhibition, Appearances Can Be Deceiving: Frida Kahlo’s Wardrobe, on display in the exhibit rooms joined to La Casa Azul (The Blue House) museum.

 The Mexican artist and style icon was born inside these cobalt-blue walls in 1907 and died here just 47 years later.
 The contents of Kahlo’s wardrobe are as unique and modern as the woman and her paintings.
 Who else would have owned a pair of earrings given to her by Pablo Picasso, or a chest cast painted with a hammer and sickle?
 “Each of these items reveals the creative heart of a woman with unlimited imagination,” says museum guide Jocelyn Pegoreti.